jungsikch/jungsikch.github.io/index.md

 ---

 # Jungsik Choi
-I am a staff researcher at the Samsung Advanced Institute of Technology (SAIT), Samsung's R&D hub that incubates cutting-edge technologies.
+I am a Staff Researcher at the [Samsung Advanced Institute of Technology (SAIT)](https://www.sait.samsung.co.kr/), Samsung's R&D hub that incubates cutting-edge technologies.
 As a member of the Green Supercomputer Project (GSP) & System Semicondoctor T/F at SAIT, I focus on developing system software and architectural features